 Cantrips

 In addition to the Spells, you’ll need to choose two Cantrips.
 These are less powerful spells that do not consume a Spell Slot when cast, meaning you can generally cast them every turn if you want to, with no limitations.
-We recommend choosing the following Cantrips for your Bardlock build:

-BG3 Bard Warlock Multiclass Build Levelling Guide
+BG3 Bard Warlock Multiclass Build Leveling Guide (2-12)

 Now, we are going to look at how to level up your Bardlock Build for Baldur’s Gate 3.